Yongjiao/Slogo-Programming-Language-Console/DESIGN.md

 ## SLogo Design Group 16

 ####Written by: Andrew Sun, Anika Radiya-Dixit, Yongjiao Yu
-* Note: Richard did not work on this document or meet with the team due to other commitments.
+* Note: Richard did not work on this document or meet with the team for design documentation.

 ### **Introduction**